AntaresLab/Mood-lamp/README.md

 This firmware created to run on the AntaresLab RGBW_controller board.
 If you want to use it with another board or MCU, please change HAL functions and definitions in hal.h and hal.c files for your board or MCU and use the appropriate libraries and compiler.

+The source code documentation is available in the source files and in the doc folder.

 I will be glad to any contribution to the development of my projects.

-If you will find any mistakes or inaccuracies in my projects, please please notify me about that.
+If you will find any mistakes or inaccuracies in my projects, please notify me about that.

 I will be glad, if you modify, impove or port my projects to other platforms, standards, compilers, boards, etc. Please notify me if you do this, and I will mention here about that.